Steve Harris (musician): Equipment

 Since Iron Maiden's beginning to the present day, Harris plays a specially-painted Fender Precision Bass, featured on every Iron Maiden album; the instrument has gone through a total of four colour changes since he began using it.
 Originally white, it was then changed to black prior to the band's first album, followed by blue sparkle and finally white with claret and blue pinstriping with the West Ham United F.C. crest.
 Harris has had his bass modified to include a mirrored scratchplate, Badass bridges and Seymour Duncan custom Steve Harris Signature SPB-4 pickups and uses his own signature set of RotoSound flatwound strings.
 In 2009, Fender issued a signature Steve Harris Precision bass, featuring an alder body, a blue-sparkle finish, mirrored scratchplate, Seymour Duncan SPB-1 pick-ups and a Badass II bridge.
 In 2015, Fender released a revised model of the signature bass, which now features a maple body, a white finish with blue pinstripes and the West Ham crest, a Fender High Mass bridge and a Seymour Duncan SPB-4 Steve Harris signature pick-up, with the pick-up also being sold separately.

 In 2005, Metal Hammer reported that he uses eight 4x12" Marshall cabinets with Trace Elliot amplifiers.
 He also uses four Sony WRT 27 wireless transmitters, allowing him to be as mobile as possible on stage.
 His signal chain in 2000 also included a Trace Elliot preamp and a DBX compressor.

-Other interests and talents

-In addition to playing bass and writing music/lyrics for the band, Steve Harris has taken on numerous other roles, such as:
+Recognition

+Harris had been named among the best and most influential heavy metal bassists of all time.
+Harris was ranked #1 on Loudwire’s list of the Best Hard Rock + Metal Guitarists of All Time, the publication also ranked him #1 on their list of the Top Hard Rock + Metal Bassists of All Time.
+He ranked #4 on Guitar World’s list of 20 metal bassists who took heavy bass in new directions.
+Harris was ranked #8 on Ultimate Guitar’s Best Bassist of All Time, and #5 on Classic Rocks Best Bassist Ever.
+Frank Bello of Anthrax has cited Harris as one of his influences.

+Production